When is ITV drama White House Farm on TV? What’s it about?

 What’s White Home Farm about?

-On the evening of August sixth 1985, 5 folks had been gunned down and killed on White Home Farm.
-The victims had been all associated, together with dad and mom Nevill and June Bamber, their adoptive daughter Sheila Caffell and her two sons, Daniel and Nicholas.
+On the evening of August sixth 1985, 5 individuals have been gunned down and killed on White Home Farm.
+The victims have been all associated, together with dad and mom Nevill and June Bamber, their adoptive daughter Sheila Caffell and her two sons, Daniel and Nicholas.

 Mrksa stated: “This is an incredibly compelling true crime story, but it’s the human dimension of these events that gripped my imagination, particularly after reading Colin Caffell’s book.
 So much discussion of the case has focused on contested legal details, but I wanted to tell this story in a way that did justice to the devastating emotional truth of what happened.”